Share this article

 But the support doesn’t stop there.
 In six months, we’ll be back in contact with Callum and Sally to review their financial health and see if we can help them save even more.
 At MyBudget, we’re committed to providing ongoing financial management and support, ensuring our clients not only get out of debt but also thrive financially.

 Not every debt consolidation story has a fairy-tale ending.
-Meet MyBudget client Jerry.
+Find out how MyBudget client Jerry used an alternative to debt consolidation to get out of debt.

 Jerry called MyBudget.
-Our expert Personal Budget Specialists created a solid budget for him, negotiating with his creditors and making sure all his bills were taken care of.
+Our expert Personal Budget Specialists created a realistic budget for him, negotiating with his creditors and making sure all his bills were paid on time.
 No more running from late payment notices and sleepless nights!

 Fast forward a year, and Jerry’s outcome is nothing short of miraculous.
 He managed to save $5,000 and started paying down his overdraft.
 The relief he felt was immense.
 He was no longer overwhelmed by his finances and could see a way out of his situation.
 With a clear path to financial stability, Jerry’s mental well-being significantly improved.

 Jerry’s story is a telling reminder that sometimes, the best solution isn’t another loan.
-It was the personalised budgeting and creditor negotiations offered by MyBudget that truly made the difference.
-This structure and support provided Jerry with a sustainable solution to regain control of his finances and achieve much needed financial relief.
+It was a tailored budgeting plan and creditor negotiations offered by MyBudget that truly made the difference.
+This structure and support provided Jerry with a sustainable solution to regain control of his finances and get out of debt for good.

 Final thoughts on debt consolidation

 Got burning questions about debt consolidation?
 Ready to kick those debts to the curb?
 Give us a shout, and let’s whip those finances into shape.
-Call 1300 300 922 or enquire online.
+Enquire online or call 1300 300 922 today.